Adroiti/docs-for-code-review-tools/checkstyle-ClassDataAbstractionCoupling.md

 Also node, that `excludedPackages` will not exclude classes, imported via wildcard (e.g. `import java.math.*`).
 Instead of wildcard import you should use direct import (e.g. `import java.math.BigDecimal`).

-Also note, that checkstyle will not exlude classes within the same file even if it was listed in the `excludedPackages` parameter.
+Also note, that checkstyle will not exclude classes within the same file even if it was listed in the `excludedPackages` parameter.
 For example, assuming the config is

     <module name="ClassDataAbstractionCoupling">